gandrewstone/qtouchArduino/README.md

 This chip does capacitive sensing, allowing you to create up to 11 touch or proximity sensitive buttons.

-Use this revision of the library if you are on pre 1.0.4 Arduino.
+Use this revision of the library if you are on Arduino software version 1.0.4 or later.
 See: http://code.google.com/p/arduino/issues/detail?id=888

 To install: